 As with mutual funds, an ETF must calculate its net asset value (NAV)—the value of its assets minus its liabilities—every business day, which it typically does at market close.
 However, approximately every 15 seconds throughout the business day, an ETF’s estimated NAV is calculated and distributed through quote services.
 Often, an ETF’s intraday value can be found by searching for the ETF’s ticker symbol, just like a stock.

 Since their debut more than two decades ago, ETFs have grown to become a staple of individual and institutional investor portfolios.
 Beyond the convenience of intraday trading, they have also become significantly more diverse.
 Initially designed to closely track the performance of U.S. equity indexes, ETFs today number nearly 2,000, with countless varieties designed to match indexes in international, fixed-income, commodity, currency, and other specialty markets.

 While the adoption of ETFs by do-it-yourself individual investors has been a fairly recent phenomenon, acceptance among investment professionals has a much longer record.
-Today, ETFs have become more highly recommended by professionals than mutual funds; they were recommended by a narrow 88% to 80% margin, respectively, in a 2017 survey.² That finding indicates a rapid rate of acceptance since 2006, when just 40% of advisors indicated that they used or recommended ETFs.
+Today, ETFs have become more highly recommended by professionals than mutual funds; they were recommended by an 87% to 73% margin, respectively, in a 2018 survey.² That finding indicates a rapid rate of acceptance since 2006, when just 40% of advisors indicated that they used or recommended ETFs.
 The most significant advantages that advisors cited were lower costs, tax efficiency, trading flexibility, transparency of holdings, and diversification.

 Comparison with actively managed mutual funds